go-aah/docs/security-subject.md

 ---
 # aah Subject

-Without question, the most important concept in aah framework is the `Subject`.
+Without question, the most important concept in aah is the `Subject`.
 Subject is just a security term that means a security-specific `view` of an application user.
 A aah Subject instance represents both security state and operations for a single application user.

 These operations include: